Cruising Through Connectivity: Unveiling Turkey’s Transport Infrastructure Network

 Highways and Expressways

-The cornerstone of Turkey’s road infrastructure is its extensive network of highways and expressways, which crisscross the country and link major urban centres.
+The cornerstone of Turkey’s road infrastructure is its extensive network of highways and expressways, which crisscross the country and link major urban centers.
 The Trans-European Motorway (TEM) and the Otoyol network are among the key arterial routes, providing efficient and seamless connectivity between different regions of Turkey.
+These modern highways are equipped with state-of-the-art facilities, including emergency services, rest stops, and toll collection systems.

 Railways: Riding the Rails of Progress